 - For US tax purposes, the gift is treated as a gift to a US qualified exempt organization that will give rise to a US income tax deduction.

-Please send a cheque made out to Columbia UK Fund Limited and payable in pounds sterling to:
+Please send a cheque made out to Columbia UK Fund Limited and payable in Pounds Sterling, Euros or US Dollars to:

 Columbia UK Fund